Narotam-Mishra/react-query-learning/ReadMe.txt

 # To the 'useInfiniteQuery' hook we will provide a third argument 'getNextPageParam' which is a method that takes two arguments a). 'lastPage' & b). 'pages' that is array

 # 'getNextPageParam' method gives us property called 'hasNextPage' which will be true or false based on whether we return undefined or not.

+## Lec 21 - Mutations (9:10)

+# Data posting aspect of React Query i.e sending data from your application to any backend.

+# Apart from 'get' request, JSON Server also supports 'post' request

+# In React Query, mutations are what we use to create, update or delete data and for this purpose similar to useQuery the library provides a useMutation hook.

+# 'useMutation' unlike useQuery doesn't necessarily need a key, so the first argument is the function which will post data to the backend.

+# The mutation function automatically receives any argument that we pass when we invoke the muatate function in the component.